JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/references_and_resolve.md

-The main method of the [PsiReference](https://upsource.jetbrains.com/idea-community/file/1731d054af4ca27aa827c03929e27eeb0e6a8366/platform/core-api/src/com/intellij/psi/PsiReference.java) interface is `resolve()`, which returns the element to which the reference points, or `null` if it was not possible to resolve the reference to a valid element (for example, it points to an undefined class).
+The main method of the [PsiReference](https://upsource.jetbrains.com/idea-community/file/1731d054af4ca27aa827c03929e27eeb0e6a8366/platform/core-api/src/com/intellij/psi/PsiReference.java) interface is `resolve()`, which returns the element to which the reference points, or `null` if it was not possible to resolve the reference to a valid element (for example, should it point to an undefined class).
 A counterpart to this method is `isReferenceTo()`, which checks if the reference resolves to the specified element.
-The latter method can be implemented by calling `resolve()` and comparing the result with the passed PSI element, but additional optimizations (for example, performing the tree walk only if the text of the element is equal to the text of the reference) are possible.
+The latter method can be implemented by calling `resolve()` and comparing the result with the passed PSI element, but additional optimizations are possible (for example, performing the tree walk only if the element text is equal to the text of the reference).

 **Example**:
 [Reference](https://upsource.jetbrains.com/idea-community/file/1731d054af4ca27aa827c03929e27eeb0e6a8366/plugins/properties/src/com/intellij/lang/properties/ResourceBundleReference.java)